mypiaware/virtual-radar-server-installation/README.md

 This script may be safely ran multiple times if wanting to change a few of the settings from the original installation.

-This script has been confirmed to work with VRS version 2.4.4 (the latest stable release) on:
+This script has been confirmed to allow VRS version 2.4.4 (the latest stable release) to successfully run on:
 * Raspberry Pi OS Buster (32-bit -- Desktop & Lite)
 * Debian 10.9
 * MX Linux 19.4 *(only if systemd is enabled)*
+* elementary OS 5.1.7
 * Fedora 34
 * openSUSE 15.2
 * Manjaro 21.0.5